DetachHead/basedpyright/docs/configuration.md

 - <a name="disableBytesTypePromotions"></a> **disableBytesTypePromotions** [boolean]: Disables legacy behavior where `bytearray` and `memoryview` are considered subtypes of `bytes`.
 [PEP 688](https://peps.python.org/pep-0688/#no-special-meaning-for-bytes) deprecates this behavior, but this switch is provided to restore the older behavior.

+## Diagnostic Categories

+diagnostics can be configured to be reported as any of the following categories:

+- `"error"` - causes the CLI to fail with exit code 1
+- `"warning"` - only causes the CLI to fail if [`failOnWarnings`](#failOnWarnings) is enabled or the [`--warnings`](./command-line.md#command-line) argument is used
+- `"information"` - never causes the CLI to fail
+- `"hint"` - only appears as a hint in the language server, not reported in the CLI at all. [baselined diagnostics](../benefits-over-pyright/baseline.md) are reported as hints

+!!! note
+    the `"unreachable"`, `"unused"` and `"deprecated"` diagnostic categories are deprecated in favor of `"hint"`. rules where it makes sense to be report them as "unnecessary" or "deprecated" [as mentioned in the LSP spec](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#diagnosticSeverity) are still reported as such, the configuration to do so has just been simplified.

+    the `"hint"` diagnostic category is more flexible as it can be used on rules that don't refer to something that's unused, unreachable or deprecated. [baselined diagnostics](../benefits-over-pyright/baseline.md) are now all reported as a hint, instead of just the ones that supported one of the specific diagnostic tag categories.

+    for backwards compatibility, setting a diagnostic rule to any of these three deprecated categories will act as an alias for the `"hint"` category, however they may be removed entirely in a future release.

 ## Type Check Diagnostics Settings
 The following settings control pyright’s diagnostic output (warnings or errors).